Blog

 It's vital that you have the right processes in place to secure data and ensure your organisation is prepared if an unfortunate incident were to occur.

-What are the risks of not keeping PHI, PII & PCI secure?
+What are the risks of not keeping PHI, PII & PCI secure? could we offer more detailed information or examples about fines, etc.

 Being careless with sensitive information like PHI & PII can be bad for your customers and your business.